Oneo64/The-Mirk-of-Agmundr/Writing/PlotIdeas.md

 # Act 1: Discovery
 ## 1, Sea Paranoia
-**POV:** Ljörn

-**Scene starts:** Ljörn and Alfrir are on the longship
+**Main point to convey:** Introduction

 Ljörn sails on the longboat.
 This is the introductory chapter for Ljörn, Alfrir, and Hjalvir.
-Ljörn begins to show subtle signs of his PTSD.

-Before they get to the land, it starts to pour rain.

-They arrive at the land.
-They seek shelter in the community hall that Agmundr built to stay for the night.

 ## 2, Defenseless in Night
-**POV:** Ljörn

-**Scene starts:** Ljörn sits against he community hall's wall

-After a long moment of waiting, Ljörn gets a gut feeling the second longboat didn't arrive with them.
-The others also have the same feeling.
-They only have their shields and knives.

-Sága is introduced in this chapter.
-A long moment passes, and Sága decides to brighten the mood by telling a story.
-As Sága announces the story's title, *Draugrinn ór Mínu Minni*, Ljörn becomes upset at the word "draugr" and leaves the community hall.

-Ljörn paces outside.
-Alfrir goes after him to calm him down and persuade Ljörn to return.
-Ljörn refuses.
-Alfrir has no choice but to stay with him outside.

-Outside, they meet their first foe: a wild boar.
-Ljörn doesn't have time to ready his shield when the boar charges at him.
-He manages to dodge it.
-The two draw their seaxes, but when Alfrir tackles it and stabs it in the back, the boar rams into him in return.
-The boar charges Alfrir into the hall, and when Alfrir lands into the hearth, it is extinguished.
+**Main point to convey:** The community hall and the defenselessness of the colonists

+They arrive and shelter in the longhouse.
+Sága is introduced when she tells the story *Draugrinn ór Mínu Minni*.
+Ljörn leaves after hearing the title due to PTSD, but he encounters and kills a boar.

-After a chaotic struggle, Alfrir pins the boar down and strikes it repeatedly with the boss of its shield until it dies.
+Ljörn kills the boar by pinning it down and striking it repeatedly with the boss of its shield until it dies.

-Hjalvir finds Alfrir.
-Ljörn, almost resentful, expects Alfrir to be beaten, But instead, Hjalvir tells Alfrir that he has done well.

-The two share a conversation before going to sleep.

 ## 3, Firewood
-**POV:** Ljörn

-**Scene starts:** Ljörn is slumped against the community hall's wall when he awakes
+**Main point to convey:** Day one

 Ljörn wakes up and finds that the storm is over.
-He rises earlier than the others.
-He wakes Alfrir, who didn't get a good sleep.
-Alfrir explains that he felt sick and had to take a stroll.

 After dagmal, Hjalvir gathers five groups of two to be sent out to gather sticks for fire.
-Ljörn thinks about protesting, but stops himself when he realises its no use.

-Ingólfr is introduced into the story.
-Wandering in the forest, Ingólfr and Ljörn gather sticks.
-Ingólfr makes it clear that Ljörn should carry the firewood, and he himself should collect and fight if needed.
-Ljörn gets paranoid as he wanders in the forest weaponless.
+Ingólfr is introduced into the story, and Ljörn and Ingólfr is arranged to gather sticks together.

 ## 4, The Völva
-**POV:** Ljörn

-**Scene starts:** Ljörn sits in the community hall again, but the fire is lower

-During the night, Ljörn sits in the half dark.
-He forces himself to stay, painfully listening as Sága continues the tale.
-As she comes to describe the draugr, Ljörn is staring at the community hall's door and from it, he experiences a flashback to the moment he had been dreading about.
+**Main point to convey:** Seiðr exists and Agmundr's threat

+It is night time again.
+Sága continues her tale.
+Ljörn experiences a flashback when she mentions the antagonist of her tale.

 After his flashback finishes, Ljörn leaves the hall again to seek out the Völva.
 The Völva is introduced into the story.
 Ljörn finds her by the shore and asks for his woe.
-She reveals a cryptic message, which really means that magic may come and Ljörn might make an escape.
+She reveals a cryptic message.
+She says something along the lines of someone will take a goblet and awaken something, and someone will attempt to make an escape.

-That same night, his paranoia takes over and he decides to go to their boat, which is now anchored by a rope tied to a log they stuck in the sand.
-He plans to escape the island with the longboat.
-But as he comes near it, he realises that the sail was torn and there's no way he could push the boat back to sea himself.
+That same night, his paranoia takes over and he plans to escape the island with the longboat.
+But he is spotted by a guard and is sent back to the hall.

-A guard spots him and questions him.
-Ljörn lies that he was missing his tools on the boat.
-The guard, not believing him, commands him to go back.

 ## 5, Tree and Lyng, Berrybushes' Spring
-**POV:** Ljörn

-**Scene starts:** Ljörn and Alfrir are with a throng of warriors who want their weapons and armor
+**Main point to convey:** Rúna's introduction and her curiosity

 In the morning, the boat finally arrives.
 The warriors go and collect their weaponry, arming themselves.
-When Ljörn and Alfrir retrieves their spears, they exchange looks.
-Alfrir chuckles in relief.

 Hjalvir calls the two and arranges an exploring team to explore the nearby forest.
 Rúna is introduced into the story.
 Ljörn, Alfrir, Rúna, and Sága are arranged, under the lead of Ingólfr.
-Ljörn and Alfrir were chosen because of their experience with supernatural creatures, Rúna to identify herbs, and Sága because she's Hjalvir's daughter.
+Ljörn and Alfrir were chosen because of their experience with supernatural creatures.

 Sága meets Ljörn for the first time, and expresses her thoughts about him being cursed.
 Ljörn ignores her, and Alfrir starts to disdain Sága.